Selling a financed car: your rights during

 Your monthly payments then cover both costs.
 Be aware, though, that this increases the total amount of interest you're paying and your monthly payments will be higher, as you're paying off the remaining cost of the first car as well as the full cost of the second one.

-However, this doesn't apply if you're at the end of a PCP finance contract and the car is worth less than the optional final payment.
-In that scenario, you could return the car with nothing more to pay (provided you've stuck to the pre-agreed mileage allowance and haven't caused any damage to the car beyond fair wear and tear), and the finance company would take the hit of the car being worth less than expected.
+This doesn't apply if you're at the end of a PCP finance contract and the car is worth less than the optional final payment.
+In that scenario, you could return the car with nothing more to pay.

-Selling a PCP car to a car buying company
+2. Selling a car on finance to a car buying company

 If the car buying company gives you a valuation that’s higher than the settlement fee, this should leave you with surplus cash.
 If there’s a shortfall, however, you’ll normally pay the car buying company the difference between the car’s value and the settlement fee.